 In 2000, Lee Ann co-founded the first-ever San Diego Asian Film Festival with a group of journalists and filmmakers.
 She served as Executive Director for 16 years, during which she grew the festival into a year-round nonprofit media arts organization, Pacific Arts Movement

 Currently, Lee Ann runs her own production company, Ajumma Media Productions.
-In 2022, she was appointed to City of San Diego’s Commission for Arts and Culture.
-She is also an enthusiastic practitioner and teacher of yoga.
+She is also an enthusiastic practitioner and teacher of yoga and Somatic Experiencing.
 When possible, she dabbles in acting, flashmobbing, and other creative projects.
-But her most important role is raising two sons with her co-conspirator and loving husband, Louis Song.
+She is a proud mother of two adult sons, and incredibly grateful for her co-conspirator and life-partner, Louis Song.

 >>> Work Resumé